 Let’s face it: swimming is ageless.
 It’s one of the best things about the sport!
 And when you join Masters Swimming, it only emphasizes that fact.

-While competitive swimming, or swimming in general, seems like something only kids or young adults can do, I have a secret to tell you.
+While competitive swimming, or swimming in general, seems like something only kids or young adults can do, we have a secret to tell you.
 And that secret is Masters Swimming.

 And despite the name of ‘Masters Swimming’, you don’t have to be a ‘Master’ at swimming to join.